 Editing VM CPUs and RAM

-Virtual machine hardware settings determine the number of SVMs and storage that the VM consumes—larger VMs consume more SVMs and storage space.
+Virtual machine hardware settings determine the amount of Metered RAM and storage that the VM consumes—larger VMs consume more Metered RAM and storage space.
 For information about how Metered RAM and storage are calculated, see How usage is calculated.

 To edit the VM CPU and RAM settings